Course For Food Safety provides access to the Food Handler Class, which may be recommended or required for employees in the state of Kansas.

 No fail format.
 You will have unlimited chances to pass the required test.

 The Food Handler Class has a number of different names but they all reference the same class requirement.
-If you have been instructed to take any one of the following classes then our Food Handler Class may satisfy that requirement:
+If you have been instructed to take any one of the following classes then our online Food Handler Class may satisfy that requirement:

 In some cases the court or rules of a particular county may disallow distance learning.
 This means that the Food Handler Class cannot be taken with an online provider.
-Below is a listing of every county in Kansas.
+Below is a listing of every county in the state of Kansas.
 Those displayed in red and with an are specifically known to reject certificates from distance learning providers: